Skydra12/cs-learning-log/C_basics/linked_lists.md

 # Linked Lists in C

 ## Linked List
-A dynamic data structure where each element (node) points to the next one
+A dynamic data structure where each node contains data and a pointer to the next node

 ## Structure of a Node
 ```C